parabix/parabix-devel-mirror/README-radicalgrep.md

 2. ~~Fix colorization issue.~~ **(Done)**
 3. Implement a search mode which allows for both index and kangxi radical. (e.g. 水_143_)
 4. Implement a search mode like this 水_{火/水}_.
+5. Add support for input with >2 radicals.
-5. Graphical interface (If time allows.)
+6. Graphical interface (If time allows.)

 ## Changelog